RoboStack/robostack.github.io/docs/GettingStarted.md

     ```bash title="Default tools to help with local development of ROS packages"
     micromamba activate ros_env
     micromamba install -c conda-forge compilers cmake pkg-config make ninja colcon-common-extensions catkin_tools rosdep
     ```

     !!! tip "Developing on Windows"
+        - Windows users also need Visual Studio 2022 with C++ support
+        - You can download them here: [https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170)

+=== "Conda"
+    ## Install conda
+    On Debian- and RPM-based distributions, we recommend the [Debian and RPM repository for miniconda](https://docs.conda.io/projects/conda/en/stable/user-guide/install/rpm-debian.html).
+To source the base environment:
+    ```bash
+    source /opt/conda/etc/profile.d/conda.sh
+    ```

+    For other OSes and Linux distributions, we recommend using the [`miniforge`](https://github.com/conda-forge/miniforge) installer.

+    !!! important "Do not install ROS packages in the `base` environment" Make sure to _not_ install the ROS packages in your base environment as this leads to issues down the track.
+On the other hand, conda and mamba must not be installed in the `ros_env`, they should only be installed in base.

+    !!! important "Do not source the system ROS environment" When there is an installation available of ROS on the system, in non-conda environments, there will be interference with the environments as the `PYTHONPATH` set in the setup script conflicts with the conda environment.

+    ## Installing ROS
+    !!! note
+        There are different channels depending on the version of ROS that you wish to install, to add these channels and install your desired version, you can run the following:
+    === "ROS 1 Noetic"
+        ```bash
+        # Create a ros-noetic desktop environment
+        conda create -n ros_env -c conda-forge -c robostack-noetic ros-noetic-desktop
+        ```
+    === "ROS 2 Humble"
+        ```bash
+        # Create a ros-humble desktop environment
+        conda create -n ros_env -c conda-forge -c robostack-humble ros-humble-desktop
+        ```
+    === "ROS 2 Jazzy"
+        ```bash
+        # Create a ros-jazzy desktop environment
+        conda create -n ros_env -c conda-forge -c robostack-jazzy ros-jazzy-desktop
+        ```

+    === "ROS 2 Kilted"
+        ```bash
+        # Create a ros-kilted desktop environment
+        conda create -n ros_env -c conda-forge -c robostack-kilted ros-kilted-desktop
+        ```

+    ```bash
+    # Activate the environment
+    conda activate ros_env
+    ```

+    ## Installing tools for local development
+    ```bash title="Default tools to help with local development of ROS packages"
+    conda activate ros_env
+    conda install -c conda-forge compilers cmake pkg-config make ninja colcon-common-extensions catkin_tools rosdep
+    ```

+    !!! tip "Developing on Windows"